ripixel/janky-werewolf-client/docs/game_state.md

   EVIL = 'EVIL',
 }

-interface IPlayerAttributes {
+interface PlayerAttributes {
   role: PLAYER_ROLE;
   team: PLAYER_TEAM;
   alive: boolean;
 }

-interface IPlayer {
+interface Player {
   id: string; // *NOT* a user ID, is a *player* ID
   name: string;
-  attributes?: IPlayerAttributes; // Optional, as moderator will not have it }
+  attributes?: PlayerAttributes; // Optional, as moderator will not have it }
 ```